Rajmachi Fort – Trekker’s Paradise

 Trekkers were getting ready and so were we.
 We had scrumptious breakfast of kanda poha, egg bhurji and tea.
 We started our 10 km trek to Rajmachi!

-For about a km, the Maharashtra Tourism has cemented the walkway till you reach Bhairavnath Mandir.
+For about a kilometer, the Maharashtra Tourism has cemented the walkway till you reach Bhairavnath Mandir.
 This also happens to be a relaxing spot where a villager sells refreshing lemonade to the tired trekkers.
 It is also a place where you can spot common monkeys and gray langurs.
 Atop the mountain behind the temple is the Shrivardhan fort and on the opposite mountain is Manoranjan fort.
-We chose Shrivardhan.
+We chose to hike Shrivardhan.

 Here began the tough part – from small rocky climbs to large ones, from very narrow lanes amidst the golden dried grass, we gradually got closer to the fort.
 We were accompanied by the flora and the butterflies.
 As we hiked further ahead, the colorful big dragon flies were a sight to see.
 I have always seen green and grey dragon flies, but never a plum, aqua or dark blue ones!!

-Caves – no clue what happened in those days inside these deep nicely cut massive holes in the mountain.
+Buddhist Caves – no clue what happened in those days inside these deep nicely cut massive holes in the mountain.
 Some said, the soldiers stayed here, some mentioned it used to be a granary or arrest house.
 Ponds – big and small, with steps inside, still has water in it and are home to fishes and crabs.

 And, we reached the top of the fort!
 We all were elated by our achievement.
 The view around us was splendid.
 We absorbed it – the green, serene Sahyadri ranges, famous for its biodiversity.
 Saffron flags fluttered on a pole on both the forts indicating victory for the trekkers!